kubernetes-sigs/signalhound/internal/controller/README.md

 # Controller Metrics

-The SignalHound controller now exports Prometheus metrics for TestGrid dashboard monitoring.
+The SignalHound controller exports Prometheus metrics for TestGrid dashboard monitoring.
 This document describes the available metrics and their usage.

 ## Overview